zmyer/orbit/orbit-actor-concept-persistent-state.md

 ###Event Sourcing {#ActorConcept-PersistentState-EventSourcing}

-Event Sourced state stores the history of an Actor's state by recording Events which change the Actor's state.
+Event Sourced state stores the history of an Actor's state by recording Events which changed the Actor's state.

 Events can be replayed to recover the current valid state for the Actor.